ynotstartups/notes/notes/digital-garden.md

 > -- Politics and the English Language, George Orwell

-## How does this blog work?
+## How does this site work?

-Perhaps unlike other websites, this blog works more like a open source software and this [Digital Garden Idea](https://maggieappleton.com/garden-history).
+Perhaps unlike other websites, this site works more like a open source software and this [Digital Garden Idea](https://maggieappleton.com/garden-history).

-- Every blog is always work in progress
+- Every note is always work in progress
-- Every blog is by default public on day 1, similar to the idea [open source by default](https://artsy.github.io/blog/2018/08/21/OSS-by-Default-Docs/)
+- Every note is by default public on day 1, similar to the idea [open source by default](https://artsy.github.io/blog/2018/08/21/OSS-by-Default-Docs/)

 ## Tips